alxzyuzin/Deduplicator/README.md

 # Deduplicator

 Deduplicator is an utility designed to find and remove duplicate files on your computer.

 This program gives opportunity to compare files by single attribute or combination of attributes and/or contents, no matter what file types are.

 You can select several folders where to search duplicates.
 Also you can set one of selected folder as "Primary folder".
-In this case application will search files in in other folders which duplicate files in  "Primary folder"
+In this case application will search files in in other folders which duplicate files in  "Primary folder".

-include or exclude files by mask, etc.

 ## Features of Deduplicator